 4. Data sharing: anonymization techniques, aggregated and federated models, cloud-based environments, synthetic data generation, federated discovery, federated learning.

 The classes of the Applied Data Science in Biomedicine course aim to enhance the active learning of the student, which is eminently practical.
 The student is an active member of the classes and learns as they develop the tasks presented with their laptop.
 The classes are focused on having the student code scripts, combining theoretical material with practical classes.
-Additionally, there will be an introduction to the R programming language, which will be combined with activities developed using Python, providing the necessary tools to successfully complete the course.
+Additionally, there will be an introduction to the R programming language, providing the necessary tools to successfully complete the course.